Dale Earnhardt Sr. Once Received a Troubling Death Threat Because of His ‘Dirty Driving’

 Even though it’s been a while since we’ve seen him climb behind the wheel, no NASCAR fan will ever forget Dale Earnhardt.
-Even before his tragic death, the Intimidator had established himself as a motorsports legend; that didn’t mean he was universally beloved, though.
+Even before his tragic death, the Intimidator had established himself as a motorsports legend, but that didn’t mean he was universally beloved.

 While it’s easy to think of Dale Earnhardt as a fan favorite, not everyone loved his driving.
 In fact, he once received a troubling death threat from an anonymous writer who took issue with the Intimidator’s “dirty driving.”

 Dale Earnhardt had no problem being NASCAR’s bad guy

 As any longtime sports fan can tell you, stars aren’t always popular.
 For every person who loves Tom Brady, for example, plenty cheer for his every mistake.
 In the world of NASCAR, Dale Earnhardt fit that mold perfectly and had no problem playing the villain.